City of New Hope Logo

 Red Oak - Quercus rubra - native to Minnesota

-Betula nigra - native to Minnesota
+River Birch - Betula nigra - native to Minnesota

 Swamp White Oak - Quercus bicolor - native to Minnesota